Hair Health . Symptoms guide

 Will the shed reverse on its own?

 Usually, yes.
-Once the trigger eases and any deficits are corrected, regrowth typically returns within 6 to 12 months.
+Once the trigger resolves and any deficits are corrected, excessive shedding typically stabilises within 3 to 6 months, and new hair growth becomes visible.
+Full cosmetic recovery of your original volume generally takes 6 to 12 months.